persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - there is a "Covariance models" table with one row per variable (inputs + outputs)
       - click Next

-    - Critical domain page
-      - there is a "Critical domain" table with one row per output variable
-      - define the critical domain for Y0 as [8;inf)
-      - there is a "Filter/weight functions" table with alpha parameters for each output variable

     - Target HSIC parameters page:

       - there is a combo box to choose V-statistic or U-statistic